Introduction

 Real Examples

 In modern times, relief sculpture continues to be a vital art form.
-The Mount Rushmore National Memorial in the United States is a monumental high relief carving, depicting the faces of four American presidents.
+But the Mount Rushmore National Memorial in the United States is a monumental high relief carving, depicting the faces of four American presidents.
 In architecture, relief panels adorn many public buildings, adding both beauty and meaning to urban spaces.

 Scientific or Theoretical Perspective